kasumaz/AdultOLgenesis/README.md

 http://apps.cytoscape.org/apps/tetramer
 http://igbmc.fr/Gronemeyer/qcgenomics/TETRAMER

-Further information on optimization of this method can be provided by its devloper Dr Marco Mendoza Parra mmendoza@genoscope.cns.fr
+Further information on optimization of this method can be provided by its developer Dr Marco Mendoza Parra mmendoza@genoscope.cns.fr

 A major advancement in this tool unlike any other gene network analysis tool is that transcriptional regulation of target-genes can be defined as gene activation or gene repression, which is unlike another method.